-In practically all M&A transactions one of the key issues that require close attention by the acquirer at the due diligence stage and during negotiation of the transaction documents is the ability to transfer the target’s contract rights to the acquirer.
+One of the key issues that require close attention by the acquirer at the due diligence stage and during negotiation of the transaction documents is the ability to transfer the target’s contract rights to the acquirer.

-In the case of a transaction involving acquisition of shares, the issue of the change in the parties to legal relationships (here, contracts) does not arise.
+In the case of a transaction involving acquisition of shares, the issue of the change in the parties to contracts does not arise.
 Thus contract provisions that prohibit assignment of rights under contracts do not apply to share deals.
 Nonetheless, even though the identity of the parties to the contract does not change as a result of the transaction, when a capital group sells shares in a subsidiary to another group, in practice this results in a change in control of the target—something which the other party to the contract may care about strongly.

 Regulations under Polish law